VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Technical Evaluation

 \subsection{Vibration Characteristics}

 To demonstrate that the toolkit can provide precise control over different vibration characteristics (DR2), we measured the acceleration of vibration units at various intensities and frequencies.

-For intensity, we used an ADXL345 accelerometer for the measurements.
-Since most ADXL345 breakout boards are larger then the vibration unit itself, we designed a FlexPCB version and attached it between the skin and the vibration unit for precise measurements.
+For intensity, we used designed a FlexPCB version of the ADXL345 accelerometer and attach it between the skin and the vibration unit.
 A vibration unit was mounted on a sleeve and placed near the wrist of a human subject.
-During the testing, the vibration unit was activated for three seconds at each intensity level and the vibration frequency was kept constant at 170 Hz.
+During testing, the vibration unit was activated for three seconds at each intensity level and the vibration frequency was kept constant at 170 Hz.
 The average acceleration was measured as the RMS value over the 1-second period of stable vibration.
-Acceleration was found to increase Monotonically as the intensity level increased (Figure \ref{fig:sec4_vib_chars} Left).
+Acceleration was found to increase monotonically as intensity increased (Figure \ref{fig:sec4_vib_chars} Left).

-Similarly, for frequency, the vibration unit was placed near the wrist and activated for three seconds at each frequency level with level-3 intensity (25\% duty cycle).
-To obtain the main frequency response, the acceleration data was processed using a fast Fourier transform.
-We found that the main frequency response was well aligned with the designated frequency at each level, thereby demonstrating the precise PWM signal control (Figure \ref{fig:sec4_vib_chars} Right).
+Similarly, for frequency, the vibration unit was placed near the wrist and activated for three seconds at each frequency level with an intensity of 25\% .
+The acceleration data was processed using a fast Fourier transform and the resulting main frequency responses were found well aligned with the designated frequency at each level, thereby demonstrating the precise PWM signal control (Figure \ref{fig:sec4_vib_chars} Right).